Thank you to all those who participated in LCCC 2024!

 We invite you to be part of this important dialogue on sustainability and resiliency as we continue to work together toward building more livable cities and collaborative communities for all.

-Welcome by Dr. Gillian Balfour, Provost and Vice-President Academic
+Welcome by Dr. Shannon Wagner, Interim Provost and Vice-President Academic

-I am delighted to welcome delegates to Livable Cities, Collaborative Communities II.
+I am delighted to welcome you to TRU’s Livable Cities, Collaborative Communities project.

-Livable Cities, Collaborative Communities II is a part of this ongoing collaboration and aims to bring faculty and students at TRU together with industry, local and provincial government, and community and Indigenous organizations on matters pertaining to sustainability and resilience.
-These matters are paramount as the region addresses decolonization, truth and reconciliation, and deals with environmental threats associated with climate change.
+Livable Cities, Collaborative Communities (LCCC) is an ongoing collaboration bringing together faculty and students at TRU with industry, local and provincial government, community and Indigenous organizations on matters pertaining to sustainability and resilience.
+These matters are paramount as the region strives for greater decolonization, truth and reconciliation in the context of the environmental threats associated with climate change.
+By working together, we can collectively improve the health of our natural and social environments and ensure that all communities in the central interior of British Columbia, benefit.